kratoshi/DS_Projects/README.md

-I'm just having fun with this trying my hands on some Data Analytics Project
+I'm just having fun with this trying my hands on some Data Analytics Projects